Context-Based Meta Reinforcement Learning for Robust and Adaptable Peg-in-Hole Assembly Tasks

 \subsection{PEARL Algorithm}

 PEARL~\cite{pearl} infers the current task using context data $c=(o,a,o^\prime,r)$, where $o$ is the observation, $o^\prime$ the next observation, $a$ the action, and $r$ the reward.
 As shown in Fig. \ref{fig:pearl_algorithm}, the context data is fed to the context encoder to produce the mean and variance of a Gaussian distribution.
 After each collected trajectory, the produced distributions from all context data collected so far are multiplied together to produce one posterior Gaussian distribution over the latent space.
 The standard deviation represents the agent's uncertainty about the task.
 The latent variables sampled from this distribution are fed to the policy to adapt its behavior to the current task.
-The context encoder in PEARL is trained to reconstruct the state action Q-value and the policy is trained to minimize the KL-divergence with the distribution over the Q-values.
-This implicitly means that the latent representation in PEARL reconstructs the policy behavior.
-As a result, representations close to each other in the latent space produce similar actions and policy behaviors and vice-versa.
+The context encoder is trained to reconstruct the state action Q-value and the policy is trained to minimize the KL-divergence with the distribution over the Q-values.
+Since the context encoder reconstructs the Q-value that is used to train the policy, the context encoder is considered to implicitly reconstruct the policy's behavior.
+As a result, representations close to each other in the latent space produce similar actions and policy's behaviors and vice-versa.